 The land has an area of 3.9 hectares, not including the road reserves.
-The land is currently under lease to

-Southern Grain Storage Pty Ltd for use as grain storage.
-Planning Permit 14/0525 was granted in February 2015 to allow for the storage of up to 14,000 cubic metres of grain.
-It is understood Council is currently assessing a proposal to extend the grain storage into land further west
+The land was formerly leased to Southern Grain Storage Pty Ltd for use as grain storage.
+A planning permit has now been granted for the grain store to use land to the west of the subject land.

-The previous owner (Robert Earl) occupied the dwelling on site (at proposed Lot 14) and continues to operate his civil contracting business from the site under lease (at proposed Lot 20).
+The previous owner (Robert Earl) occupied the dwelling on site (at proposed Lot 22) but now operates his civil contracting business from his land to the west of the subject land.